Keller-Michael/ABAP_starter/README.md

 As soon as you've made your first experience with ABAP, read the book "[Clean ABAP: A Style Guide for Developers](https://www.sap-press.com/clean-abap_5190/)".
 The book gives many tips and suggestions on how to write maintainable ABAP source code.
 And that's exactly what it's all about every day.

-## Typical activities of an ABAP developer
+## :memo: Typical activities of an ABAP developer

 The following list is a mix of typical core tasks.